IMD Business School

-IMD Business School (IMD) is an independent academic institute with a campus in Lausanne, Switzerland, and strategic hubs in Singapore, Shenzhen, China and Cape Town.
+IMD Business School (IMD) is a business school located in Lausanne, Switzerland.
+It also maintains hubs in Singapore; Shenzhen, China; and Cape Town, South Africa.

 IMD Business School is known for its Executive Education MBA, Executive MBA programs as well as its advisory work in helping leaders and policy-makers navigate complexity and change, and for its proximity to business and focus on real impact.
 In 2024, it named David Bach as its new president.

-IMD Business School was recognized #1 globally for custom programs by the Financial Times in 2025.

 History and mission

 IMD Business School was formed in January 1990 through the merger of independent management education centers International Management Institute (Geneva) (IMI), established in 1946 by Alcan, and Institut pour l'Etude des Methodes de Direction de l'Entreprise (IMEDE) Lausanne established in 1957 by Nestlé.
 The history of IMEDE and its merger with IMI is documented in Jean-Pierre Jeannet and Hein Schreuder (2015, chapters 2 and 4).
 Its industrial heritage is unusual for business schools, which are usually university-affiliated.

 IMD Business School business school provides executive education; it is a Swiss university institute accredited by the Swiss Accreditation Council and it consists of one integrated multidisciplinary faculty.
 The faculty consists of more than 50 full-time members, made up of 21 different nationalities.
 The current president is David Bach, who follows Jean-Francois Manzoni, Dominique Turpin, John R. Wells, Peter Lorange, and Juan Rada.